United States country profile

 He has faced fierce opposition to his agenda from the conservative Republican Party, who have controlled the House of Representatives since 2011, and the powerful Senate since 2015.

-In world affairs, his focus has been on scaling down US military involvement in conflicts such as Afghanistan and a "pivot" of US foreign and defence towards Asia and a rising China.
+In world affairs, his focus has been on scaling down US military involvement in Afghanistan and the Middle East, and "pivoting" foreign and defence policy towards Asia and a rising China.

 - Read full profile